 A preferred provider organization plan is something of a hybrid model of the health maintenance organization.
 Your plan will still have a specific network of care providers that it will cover fully.
 However, there will be more flexibility for your employees with this plan model.

-Rather than having to foot the entire bill for appointments outside your preferred network, employees may have to pay higher copays or additional service costs.
+Rather than having to foot the entire bill for appointments outside your preferred network, employees may have to pay higher copayments or additional service costs.
 This allows you to take advantage of the lower costs of a specific network of providers.
 But it also provides your employees with more protection and coverage than a health maintenance organization offers.

 High-Deductible Group Health Insurance Plan

 If you’re looking for low monthly premiums for a group that doesn’t use a lot of health services, a high-deductible health plan can be a great option.
 As the name suggests, these plans have a relatively high deductible – sometimes in the neighborhood of $6,000 or $7,000.
-The tradeoff is that these plans also tend to have very low monthly premiums.
+The trade-off is that these plans also tend to have very low monthly premiums.

 If you have a relatively healthy workforce, they may not pay a tremendous amount towards their deductible each year.
 Having lower monthly premiums can help them save money on their health insurance expenses.
 And while they will have to pay more out of pocket in the event of a catastrophe, they’ll still have the protection of a full health insurance plan in that event.